vpenso/collectd-interface/README.md

 Installation
 ============

-Download and install Collectd following the instructions from the developers.
+Download and install [Collectd](http://collectd.org/) following the instructions from the developers.

 On Debian flavored Linux use:

     apt-get install collectd rrdtool

-You will need the [RRDtool](http://oss.oetiker.ch/rrdtool/) too.
+You will need [RRDtool](http://oss.oetiker.ch/rrdtool/) too.

-Install the Collectd-Interface Gem:
+Install the Collectd-Interface RubyGem:

     gem install collectd-interface